Body Presencing Hologram

 The Present: From Fear to Boundaries

-When we are able to remain present in our bodies, in spite of fear, we can then begin to see and know when our boundaries are being crossed or when we feel we are being invaded or abandoned.
-To move from fear to love we need to establish healthy boundaries.
-Then we feel protected.
-As we feel protected we can then begin to love ourselves more fully and reach out to others.
-The foundation has to be re-set in order to take a risk and love freely.
-The key is being able to be in the present.
+When we can remain present in our bodies, despite fear, we can begin to see and know when our boundaries are being crossed or when we feel invaded or abandoned.
+To move from fear to love, we need to establish healthy boundaries.
+Then, we feel protected.
+As we feel protected, we can love ourselves more fully and reach out to others.
+The foundation must be re-set to take a risk and love freely.
+The key is being able to be in the present

 Click here for exercise for boundaries to love